sungnga/practice/graphQL/README.md

       author: '1'
     }
     ```
   - This relationship requires a new resolver method.
 This new method is responsible for returning the user for a given post.
-Notice that the `author` method lives on a new `Post` property at the root proprty of `resolvers` contant, not on `Query` property
+Notice that the `author` method lives on a new `Post` property at the root property of `resolvers` constant, not on `Query` property
   - For associations, the root property name needs to match up with the object type name.
 The method name needs to match up with a new field name
   - The data post is provided via the 1st argument, which is typically named `parent`.
 This means `parent.author` is where the author id can be accessed and used to determine which user is the author for the post
     ```javascript